 Each young person has their own This Is Me plan.
 This Is Me plans are a single, dynamic, digital location for all of an individual's care and learning documents.
-This is Me is centred around the seven Areas of Learning.

 This Is Me plans identify care delivery needs which are linked to daily diaries allowing for live tracking, celebrating progress and learning development across all settings throughout the Waking Day via our I Can statement system of progress measurement.